 Continuing along our path towards the depth of beauty, we reach a mode of beauty that goes beyond any kind of pleasurable, plastic beauty or even the sensibility graceful kind.
 Here, the admirer’s gaze goes beyond (without, of course, despising) the form and the charm in order to grasp a kind of event in which a presence is manifested.

 Perhaps the symmetry is lacking and wrinkles abound.
 Perhaps the expression is reserved and timid.
 It matters little.
-Here the gaze falls upon a person, a living presence, full of dignity and mysterious that lies in front of us.
+Here the gaze falls upon a person, a living presence, full of dignity and mystery that lies in front of us.
 Certain presences appear to be more luminous, others more obscure.
 Nevertheless, here we perceive the beauty of a subject, of a person, of a story.
 Wrinkles aren’t to be abolished, rather celebrated and narrated.
 Asymmetry becomes beauty because it is her asymmetry, her story, the beauty of being her, that woman that stands before me.

 4. Hidden glory